Reggi3/210-nand-patch/README.md

 this driver has only been tested with superboot.bin from the Mini210s-20120913.iso, it may or may not work with other versions of superboot although it should be fine.

+*update* The driver has been updated to work on all versions of superboot, it's untested as of yet but an error had crept into the driver via superboot, as this error has been corrected, any references to superboot from the mini210s-20120913.iso should be ignored!!!

 This driver should allow us to start looking at using our own bootloaders and updated kernel versions in the future.